cloudfoundry-attic/health_manager/README.md

 stores them and notifies registered listeners about events, such as `instances_missing`, etc.

+### Shadower

+The Shadower component exists only to smoothen the transition from the original HealthManager to this new HealthManager 2.0

+The Shadower implements shadow-mode for HM-2, where it quietly and passively observes the state of the world and comes up with harmonization decisions, but rather than publishing harmonization messages on the NATS bus, it keeps track of them.
+It also listens for harmonization messages (most likely coming from the original HealthManager) and compares those messages with the ones HM-2 has produced.
+Ideally, these two sets of messages should perfectly overlap.
+When they don't, shadower issues warnings.

 ## Harmonization Policy in Detail

 Note: at the time of the writing, the details of harmonization